Application for Residencies between September to December 2020.

 SCIENTIST/NATURALIST/CREATIVE RESEARCH: Provide one document that contains up to 10 pages of abstracts or other examples that are representative of your work.
 Include in this document a cover page that contains, the title of each work, the date of completion, and a description of your areas of research.

-OTHER: If your project does not fall clearly within one of the above disciplines please select multidisciplinary or the medium you have the most experience in.
-If you are working outside these lines you are welcome to email to the Residency Manager at firstname.lastname@example.org to discuss an appropriate work sample.
-We are open to all creative disciplines, don't hesitate to reach out.
+OTHER: If your project does not fall clearly within one of the above disciplines please send an email to the Residency Manager at email@example.com to discuss an appropriate work sample.
+We are open to all creative disciplines, don't hestitate to connect us.

 LOCATION: Playa sits at the base of Winter Ridge, which rises to 7,200 feet at the northwestern edge of the Great Basin in south-central Oregon.
 Directly east of PLAYA lies Summer Lake, at an elevation of 4,200 feet.
 The lake is about 20 miles long and five miles wide.
 It is a playa: a desert lake that is shallow in the winter and usually evaporates by late summer.
 The Summer Lake basin, abundant with both desert and forest flora and fauna, is cradled between the open sagebrush steppe of eastern Oregon and the rocky, forested mountains of the Fremont-Winema National Forest.

 VISITORS: PLAYA’s Residency Program is unable to invite or accommodate family members or visitors to accompany residents, except when the facility is open for monthly PLAYA Presents or other events open to the public.
 Visitors must be accompanied by the resident at all times and are not permitted to stay overnight.